syahmadaws/custom-ad-domain-join-with-auto-scaling/README.md

 # Domain join check
 if ((Get-WmiObject -Class Win32_ComputerSystem).PartOfDomain -eq $true) {
+  $Error.Clear()
+  try {
     Write-Host "Unjoining $env:COMPUTERNAME from Active Directory domain: $domainName.`n"

-    # Unjoin from AD and remove the AD computer object.'
+    # Unjoin from AD and remove the AD computer object.
+    Write-Host "Attempting to remove $env:COMPUTERNAME from the $domainName domain and in a Windows Workgroup."
-    Remove-Computer -ComputerName $env:COMPUTERNAME -UnjoinDomaincredential $domainCredential -Verbose -Force -Restart:$false Remove-ADComputer -Credential $domainCredential -Identity $distinguishedName -Server $domainName -Confirm:$False -Verbose
+    Remove-Computer -ComputerName $env:COMPUTERNAME -UnjoinDomaincredential $domainCredential -Verbose -Force -Restart:$false Remove-ADComputer -Credential $domainCredential -Identity $distinguishedName -Server $domainName -Confirm:$False -Verbose } catch {

-    Write-Host "$env:COMPUTERNAME has unjoined from the $domainName domain and in a Windows Workgroup."
+    Write-Host $PSItem.Exception.Message
+    exit 1
+  }
 } else {
-    Write-Host "$env:COMPUTERNAME is not part of the Active Directory domain $domainName and already part of a Windows Workgroup."
+    Write-Host "$env:COMPUTERNAME is not part of the Active Directory domain $domainName and already part of a Windows Workgroup." exit 0
 }
-exit 0
 ```

 With the exception of the parameters from the Systems Manager Parameter Store, the PowerShell script should be familiar to any admin who leverages PowerShell AD cmdlets to execute domain join activities.
-There are **exit codes** specific to Systems Manager, aiding in activities where restarts are required and may require continuation of the PowerShell script.
+There are **exit codes** specific to Systems Manager that allow the Automation runbook to identify failures during the domain join or unjoin process.
+Without the exit codes, a failed domain join, for example, may still be marked as **Success** despite not having been added to an AD domain.
 Learn more about exit codes by visiting [AWS documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/command-exit-codes.html).

-NOTE: this code can be customized as needed.
+NOTE: the PowerShell can be customized as needed.
 Also, AD credentials are currently stored as parameters in Systems Manager Parameter Store.
 However, customers can choose to store these credentials as secrets in AWS Secrets Manager.
 To learn more about Secrest Manager, visit the [AWS documentation](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html)
 ***

 # Scalability example